temporalio/samples-go/README.md

 # Temporal Samples
-These are some samples to demostrate various capabilities of Temporal client and server.
+These are some samples to demonstrate various capabilities of Temporal client and server.
 You can learn more about Temporal at:
 * Temporal: https://github.com/temporalio/temporal
 * Temporal Client: https://github.com/temporalio/temporal-go-client